Actindo-AG/Documentation/Fulfillment/Operation/02_CheckShipment.md

 #### Prerequisites

-A dispatch note has been generated.
+A dispatch note has been created.

 #### Procedure